exogen/react-typesetting/README.md

 <td valign="top" align="right" rowspan="1"></td>
 <td valign="top" valign="top" rowspan="1">

-Whether to completely disable widow prevention.
+Whether to completely disable justification detection.
+The last alignment that was applied will be preserved.

 </td>
 </tr>